-Please complete the following checklist to ensure efficiently.
-Include the checklist as a cover sheet v checklist will be returned to the proponent.
-For new or revised programs, courses, or counhave been consulted concerning potential impedanged corequisite or prerequisite for equivadates for individuals consulted.
+Please complete the following checklist to ensure your proposal will proceed smoothly and efficiently.
+Include the checklist as a cover sheet with your proposal.
+Proposals without the checklist will be returned to the proponent.
+For new or revised programs, courses, or countain have been consulted concerning potential importanged corequisite or prerequisite for equivalent dates for individuals consulted.
 None.
 This is a program-specific necessita ated by accreditation requirement.
 What are the potential budget implications for required, how will it be funded?
 If not, how will course/program?
-The Public Health program is hiring new fo aculty to accommodate shifts/retirements.
-If you are proposing a new undergraduate pro program, please include a new or updated fou gram or changes to an existing undergraduate r-year degree pathway.
-Has the proposal been checked carefully for n William Mkanta Date: 2021 03:04 16:15:42-06:00 Department Head Danita Kelley Digitally signed by Danita Kelley Done-Danita Kelley University, out-College of Health and Human Services, emai-Facilitat kelley glowfus, edu, c=US Date: 2021.03.05.09.41.16-06:00 Dean or Designee 03/04/2021 Date 03/05/2021 Date
+The Public Health program is hiring new for aculty to accommodate shifts/retirements.
+If you are proposing a new undergraduate program or changes to an existing undergraduate program, please include a new or updated four-year degree pathway. ✓ Has the proposal been checked carefully for mechanics, grammar, syntax, and clarity?
+William Mkanta Date: 2021 03.04 16:15:42 - 06:00 Danita Kelley Digitally signed by Danita Kelley Don-Danita kelley Don-Danita kelley University, out-College of Health and Human Services, emai-lands kelley glow use du, c=US Date: 2021.03.05.09.41.16-06.00 Dean or Designee 03/04/2021 Date 03/05/2021 Date